 7:00 – The sustainable bathroom

 The alarm goes off.
-You drag yourself out of the warm haven that is your duvet and make it to the bathroom – where there are so many ways you can make your routine more green!
+You drag yourself out of the warm haven that is your duvet and make it to the bathroom – where there are so many ways you can make your routine more sustainable!

 Saving the ocean by going plastic-free?
 Great, there’s a bamboo toothbrush for that.
 You can reduce the amount of plastic on your bathroom shelves too by switching out your shampoo for a hair cleansing soap bar, or buying products that come in glass bottles (including everything from moisturiser to mouthwash).